tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    bits to the stream followed by a ``0`` bit.
    May raise :exc:`IOError` if an error occurs writing the stream.

+.. method:: BitstreamWriter.write_huffman_code(huffman_tree, value)

+   Given a :class:`HuffmanTree` object and an integer value to write, determines the proper output code and writes it to disk.
+   Raises :exc:`ValueError` if the integer value is not present in the tree.

 .. method:: BitstreamWriter.byte_align()

    Writes ``0`` bits as necessary until the stream is aligned